ducphuonguit/portfolio/README.md

 ## ✨ Features

 - Responsive design that works across devices
-- Sections for About Me, Projects, Skills, and Contact
+- Sections for About Me, Projects, Skills, Resume, and Contact
 - Smooth navigation and modern UI
 - Hosted on Netlify